leslzine/dataviz101/assignment3.md

 In my past visualizations I've used Tableau's color blind palette, but since it only has 10 colors, and my treemap has 15, I went with Tableau 20.
 I was concerned I wouldn't finish all three plots and the blog post in time, so I let that go, to be revisited before Thursday.

+The top treemap shows zines, ranked by genre percentage over the whole 25-year period, with each genre assigned its own color.
+The exercise is repeated five times, once for each lustrum.
+Overall, personal zines comprise 44.33% of zine genre types and is the top-ranked genre throughout each lustrum, as well.
+This shows that zines held in the Barnard Library, a collection of zines predominantly made by women, are heavily focused on personal experiences.
+Political zines remain in the top five categories until the 2010-2014 lustrum, which bears out my theory that zines are less political now than they were in earlier years.
+Art zines are more heavily represented in each lustrum, giving credence to the other part of my hypothesis.

 ### Line Graph

 {% include linegraph.html %}